khawkins98/gulp-eleventy-example/README.md

 A demonstration integration of Eleventy with gulp in the same Node process.

-For more background see the blog post; LINK TO COME
+For background and detail [see the blog post](https://work.allaboutken.com/posts/20191021-integrating-eleventy-with-gulp.html)

 ## Developing